micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 In a recent paper [CB2019](#CB2019), the rclcpp Executor has been analyzed in detail and a response time analysis of cause-effect chains has been proposed under reservation-based scheduling.
 The Executor distinguishes four categories of callbacks: _timers_, which are triggered by system-level timers, _subscribers_, which are triggered by new messages on a subscribed topic, _services_, which are triggered by service requests, and _clients_, which are triggered by responses to service requests.
 The Executor is responsible for taking messages from the input queues of the DDS layer and executing the corresponding callback.
 Since it executes callbacks to completion, it is a non-preemptive scheduler, However it does not consider all ready tasks for execution, but only a snapshot, called readySet.
 This readySet is updated when the Executor is idle and in this step it interacts with the DDS layer updating the set of ready tasks.
 Then for every type of task, there are dedicated queues (timers, subscriptions, services, clients) which are processed sequentially.
 The following undesired properties were pointed out:

-* The Executor processes _timers_ always first.
+* Timers have the highest priority.
+The Executor processes _timers_ always first.
 This can lead to the intrinsic effect, that in overload situations messages from the DDS queue are not processed.
-* Messages arriving during the processing of the readySet are not considered until the next update, which depends on the execution time of all remaining callbacks.
+* Non-preemptive round-robin scheduling of non-timer handles.
+Messages arriving during the processing of the readySet are not considered until the next update, which depends on the execution time of all remaining callbacks.
 This leads to priority inversion, as lower-priority callbacks may implicitly block higher-priority callbacks by prolonging the current processing of the readySet.
-* The readySet contains only one task instance, For example, even if multiple messages of the same topic are available, only one instance is processed until the Executor is idle again and the readySet is updated from the DDS layer.
+* Only one message per handle is considered.
+The readySet contains only one task instance, For example, even if multiple messages of the same topic are available, only one instance is processed until the Executor is idle again and the readySet is updated from the DDS layer.
 This aggravates priority inversion, as a backlogged callback might have to wait for multiple processing of readySets until it is considered for scheduling.
 This means that non-timer callback instances might be blocked by multiple instances of the same lower-priority callback.

 Due to these findings, the authors present an alternative approach to provide determinism and to apply well-known schedulability analyses to a ROS 2 systems.
 A response time analysis is described under reservation-based scheduling.